-Cumulus is a free and open-source flight navigation application, programmed in C++ and aimed at the soaring community but not restricted to it.
+Cumulus is a free and open-source flight navigation application, programmed in C++ and aimed at the soaring community, but not restricted to it.
 The first generation of Cumulus runs on Zaurus and iPaq hardware with a Linux OS under Qtopia respectively Opie by using Qt release 2.x.
-With the disappearance of the old hardware platforms new alternatives must be searched.
+With the disappearance of the old hardware platform new alternatives must be searched.

-The next hardware platforms were the Nokia Internet Tablets N800, N810 and N900 with Maemo OS2008/OS2009 by using Qt frame work release 4.x.
+The next hardware platforms were Nokia Internet Tablets N800, N810 and N900 with Maemo OS2008/OS2009 by using Qt framework release 4.x.
 They have a Linux based OS called Maemo and the installation of Cumulus is simply possible by using the program manager.
-There is no need to flash the OS or to do any other manipulations on it.
-But the Nokia Internet Tablets are not more produced and Nokia has given up this line in the meantime.
+There is no need to flash the OS or to do any other manipulation on it.
+But the Nokia Internet Tablets are no longer produced and Nokia has given up this line in the meanwhile.

-The current hardware platform has been opened with Google's Android OS.
-There are a lot of devices on the market.
-Josua Dietze did a first port of Cumulus in 2011 to this platform but his port had some limitations and not all features of Cumulus were available.
-In the beginning of 2012 there was made a full port of Cumulus by Axel Pauli and provided for free on Google play.
-Many thanks to Josh.
+The current hardware platform is Googles Android OS.
+There are a lot of different devices on the market.
+In 2011, Josua Dietze did a first port of Cumulus to this platform.
+This port had some limitations and not all features of Cumulus were available.
+In the beginning of 2012, Axel Pauli did a full port of Cumulus.
+It is provided for free on Google Play.
+Many thanks to Jush.
 He helped Axel in the starting phase.